junsongt/Airport-Service-App/README.md

 - As a user, I want to be able to book a ticket;

-  - As a user, I want to be able to choose a flight;
+  - As a user, I want to be able to choose a flight from search results;

   - As a user, I want to be able to input my name, and ID(i.e. passport number);

   - As a user, I want to be able to choose a seat;

-- As a user, I want to be able to cancel my booking;

 - As a user, I want to be able to confirm and see the result;

+- As a user, I want to be able to cancel my previous booking;

 - As a user, I want to be able to make another booking.

 *Phase 2*

-- As a user, I want to be able to save my current unfinished booking information;

-  - As a user, I want to be able to be reminded to save my current booking when I wish to go back to main menu with unfinished booking and given the "save" option to save my work;
+- As a user, I want to be able to save all current airline booking info;

-- As a user, I want to be able to load my unfinished booking information from file to continue booking;

-  - As a user, I want to be able to be given the option to load unfinished booking when I start from the main menu.
+- As a user, I want to be able to load the airline booking info from the last time saved from a file;